 Learning Overview —

 Faithful replication of the genetic material (DNA) is the foundation of all life on earth.
 The experiment by Meselson and Stahl established that DNA replicates through a semi-conservative mechanism, as predicted by Watson and Crick, in which each strand of the double helix acts as a template for a new strand with which it remains associated, until the next replication.

 Terms and Concepts Used

-Bacteriophage, bases, base pairing, chromosome, DNA, Hershey–Chase experiment, eukaryote, mutations, nucleotides, phage, prokaryote, recombination, RNA, ultraviolet light
+Bacteriophage, base, base pairing, chromosome, DNA, Hershey–Chase experiment, eukaryote, mutation, nucleotides, Bacteriophage (phage), Prokaryote (bacteria), recombination, RNA, ultraviolet light

 Terms and Concepts Explained

 Equilibrium density-gradient centrifugation, DNA replication, isotope, semi-conservative DNA replication